-Salesforce has a very robust platform and does a great job of protecting against infrastructure and operational failures.
-However, no system in the world is perfect, and in a few instances customers have lost data due to operational failures on the Salesforce platform.
+Salesforce has a very robust platform and does a great job in protecting against infrastructure and operational failures.
+However, no system in the world is perfect, and in a few cases, customers have lost data due to operational failures on the Salesforce platform.
 For more information, read “Salesforce.com crash caused data loss.”

 In the case of Salesforce, the majority of data corruption and loss incidents are due to usage issues, including: